Queens Museum

 The Queens Museum (formerly the Queens Museum of Art) is an art museum and educational center at Flushing Meadows–Corona Park in Queens, New York City, United States.
 Established in 1972, the museum includes the Panorama of the City of New York, a room-sized scale model of the five boroughs of New York City built for the 1964 New York World's Fair.
 Its collection includes a large archive of artifacts from both the 1939 and 1964 World's Fairs, a selection of which is on display.
-As of 2018, Queens Museum's director is Sally Tallant.
+As of 2026, Queens Museum's director is Debra Wimpfheimer.

 The museum's building was constructed for the 1939 New York World's Fair as the New York City Pavilion.
 The structure was used as an ice-skating and roller-skating rink during the 1940s and 1950s, except when it housed the United Nations General Assembly from 1946 to 1951.
 The building also served as the New York City Pavilion for the 1964 World's Fair and was preserved following the fair.
 The museum opened in the northern part of the building in November 1972.
 The museum was renovated in the late 1970s, during which a community gallery was added; another renovation in the 1990s added an entrance from the east.
 The museum was expanded significantly in the 2010s, during which the ice rink was closed.
 Another expansion was announced in the 2020s.